jareddarlington/.config/README.md

 # Arch Linux and Hyprland Config Files

-Config files for my desktop Linux system, which I use for school and coding.
+Config files for my desktop system, which I use for school and coding.

 ## Current State (1/22/25)